tundish/blathnaid/blathnaid/tale/chapters.rst

 [NARRATOR]_

-    Jack greeted them every one, and some replied and some did not.
-They did not seem to be tinkers at all.
+    Jack greets them every one, and some reply and some do not.
+They do not seem to be tinkers at all.
-    There were many children, and some old folk.
-And they were not very organised, and they all looked tired, and cold, and hungry.
+    There are many children, and some old folk.
+They are not very organised, and they all look tired, and cold, and hungry.

 Brew up
 -------

 Of course, Jack had no food, and none was offered to him.
-So he built a little fire away from the main group, and set up the trivet, and boiled some water.
+So he built a little fire away from the main group, and set up the Trivet, and boiled some water.

 Boon
 ----

-[NARRATOR]_

-    Now this trivet was very special; only a few Blacksmiths know how to make such a thing.
+Now this Trivet was very special; only a few Blacksmiths know how to make such a thing.
 Because whatever you brewed upon it, however little tea you had; in fact, no matter if you were only boiling hay, that brew would nourish and cheer you throughout, and you would not feel the lack of a meal.

 Camping
 -------